petershin/liferay-learn/docs/liferay-cloud/latest/en/updating-services-in-liferay-paas/overview-of-the-liferay-cloud-deployment-workflow.md

 ## Deploy

-With Liferay Cloud, there are three ways to deploy services: deploying via the CLI tool (manually), deploying via the Liferay Cloud Management Console (manually), or configuring certain CI builds to deploy automatically.
+With Liferay PaaS, there are three ways to deploy services: deploying via the CLI tool (manually), deploying via the Liferay Cloud Management Console (manually), or configuring certain CI builds to deploy automatically.

 ### Option 1: Deploying Through the Command Line Interface